no-show rate benchmarks by industry 2026

 Free calculator — 22 industries, no signup

-Understanding where you stand relative to your industry average does two things.
-First, it tells you whether you have a problem worth solving or a problem that's already under control.
-Second, it gives you a realistic target — because trying to get a dental practice to 0% no-shows is not the same challenge as trying to get a law firm to 0%.
+Knowing where you stand compared to your industry average does two critical things.
+First, it tells you if you've got a problem worth tackling or if things are already under control.
+Second, it gives you a realistic target.
+Let's be real: trying to hit 0% no-shows at a busy dental practice is a completely different beast than aiming for 0% at a law firm.

-The benchmark also changes how you interpret your own data.
-A 15% no-show rate at a mental health practice is actually below average and represents solid performance.
-The same rate at an auto repair shop is a significant problem that warrants immediate attention.
+These benchmarks also completely change how you interpret your own data.
+A 15% no-show rate at a mental health practice?
+That's actually below average, representing solid performance.
+But that same 15% at an auto repair shop?
+That's a significant problem, and it demands immediate attention.

 No-Show Rate Benchmarks by Industry

-The following benchmarks are drawn from industry studies, healthcare operations research, and service business surveys.
-They represent typical no-show rates for businesses that use standard confirmation practices (one reminder call or email, no automated follow-up).
+We've pulled these benchmarks from a mix of industry studies, deep dives into healthcare operations research, and extensive service business surveys.
+They represent the typical no-show rates for businesses that, frankly, use pretty standard confirmation practices—think one reminder call or email, no fancy automated follow-up.

 Industry Average No-Show Rate High-End Range Notes